PLK2/RockPro64-Simple-Server/flame/README.md

 .
 |-- .env
 |-- docker-compose.yml
-|-- seafile-mysql/
-`-- shared/
+`-- data/
 ```

 - `.env` - a file containing all the environment variables used in the docker-compose.yml
 - `docker-compose.yml` - a docker-compose file, use to configure your application’s services
-- `seafile-mysql/` - a directory used to store the mysql data
-- `shared/` - a directory used to store seafile's data
+- `data/` - a directory used to store flame's data

 Please make sure that all the files and directories are present.